robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    \            Conflicting Types  ${1}           2
    ===========  =================  =============  ==========  =====================

-Starting from Robot Framework 2.8, argument type coercion works also with `Java library constructors`__.
+Starting from Robot Framework 2.8, argument type conversion works also with `Java library constructors`__.

 __ `Providing arguments to test libraries`_